rafaelktakahashi/flutter_reference/README.md

 Description: A bloc that can send its own events.

-(It's not important to be familiar with _Conway's Game of Life_, because it's being used here only as an example and any other code that needs automatic events would work fine.)
+(Conway's game of life is a cellular automaton.
+It's not important to be familiar with it, because it's being used here only as an example and any other code that needs automatic events would also work.)

 In this example, the bloc emits its own events when the program is autoplaying.
 This demonstrates that it doesn't matter where events come from.
 Events don't necessarily need to be emitted from the widget tree.